 Gen Zers advocating for the planet

-Social justice is a major selling point for Generation Z, a large chunk of whom are staunch advocates for the environment.
+Social justice is a major selling point for Generation Z. A large chunk of them are advocates for the environment.
 They would willingly pay more money for sustainable goods.
 Sustainability is a big business.
 American consumers are expected to spend roughly $150 billion on sustainable products annually by 2021 reports Nielsen.
 It’s no surprise that many of those eco-conscious consumers can be counted among the ranks of Generation Z.

-Generation Z is helping to fuel the sustainable product revolution, and when coupled with a strong preference for digital interaction, the two provide an ideal avenue for marketers to connect with potential Gen Z consumers.
+Generation Z is helping to fuel the sustainable product revolution.
+When coupled with a strong preference for digital interaction, the two provide an ideal avenue for marketers to connect with potential Gen Z consumers.
 Sustainability has even spawned a social video movement of its own: Sustainable fashion hauls.

-Not only are Gen Zers searching for sustainable fashion online by way of video in increasing numbers, they’re also engaging with that content.
+Gen Zers are searching for sustainable fashion online by way of video in increasing numbers.
+They are also engaging with that content.
 Data indicates that consumers best respond to videos that are between 10-15 minutes in length.

 Gen Z and communication